osmandapp/web/main/docs/user/map/interact-with-map.md

 - **<Translate android="true" ids="rotate_map_north_opt"/>**.
 The map is fixed in the direction of the North, which is the top edge of your device.
 The map does not have automatic rotation.
    - for **Android** version it has hard lock the North mode (without manual rotation with twor-finger touch & rotate).
-   - for **iOS** version you can rotate it manually with a [two-pointer gesture (two-finger touch & rotate)](../map/interact-with-map.md#gestures), and in this case, the map orientation mode will change to "Manually rotated".
+   - for **iOS** version you can rotate it manually with a [two-pointer gesture (two-finger touch & rotate)](../map/interact-with-map.md#gestures), and in this case, the map orientation mode will change to *Manually rotated*.
 - **<Translate android="true" ids="rotate_map_bearing_opt"/>**.
 The map rotates relative to the direction of your movement known from GPS data.
 For details, go to [*Rotate map by bearing*](../map/interact-with-map#rotate-map-by-bearing).
 - **<Translate android="true" ids="rotate_map_compass_opt"/>**.
 The [icon on the button](../widgets/map-buttons.md/#compass) points to the actual North, and the map moves according to the compass orientation of your device.
 Your device should be in as horizontal a position as possible.
 If your device does not have a compass sensor, the orientation of the map remains unchanged.
 - **<Translate android="true" ids="rotate_map_manual_opt"/>**.
 When you select this option, the map is fixed in the current position and does not rotate automatically.
 You can manually change the map orientation with a two-pointer gesture (two-finger touch & rotate).